Price Positioning: Could You DOUBLE Your Prices?

 Just like you practiced.

 As you search for the words to respond, this comes to mind:

-I really want the business so I’ll give them a deal.
+I really want the business so I’ll come down on the price.
 Besides, getting less than I wanted is better than nothing.

 So much for practice.